 Ease of Use

-When we note the ease of use of a sand wedge, we talk about the club’s response when being played by a beginning golfer.
+When I note the ease of use of a sand wedge, I talk about the club’s response when being played by a beginning golfer.
 Wedge play can be challenging as golfers can hit the wedge with a closed or open stance.

 But for beginning golfers, equipment manufacturers have designed wedges that are expected to be played with a square stance to eliminate the noise of different stances and focus the golfer on just hitting the golf ball as best as they can.